Washington, D.C. - April 7-11, 2022

 Watch the following video, produced by the National Park Service, to learn more about how climate change is effecting the timing of the cherry blossoms.

-In addition to enjoying the cherry blossoms by day (hopefully they'll be out), we will enjoy some blues by night.
+In addition to enjoying the cherry blossoms by day (hopefully they'll be out), we will enjoy some music by night.
 We will learn about the history of U Street - once known as Black Broadway.
 This neighborhood was the birth place of Duke Ellington, and home to numerous nightclubs that featured the likes of Cab Calloway, Pearl Bailey, Louis Armstrong, Sarah Vaughan, Billie Holiday and Jelly Roll Morton, among many others.
 Still a thriving music scene, we will enjoy a tour of the area and have dinner, followed by live music to feed our souls.
+(This will depend on the covid situation at the time.
+Some clubs are not open right now.)

 Washington D.C. is a walking city!
 We will take advantage of the Metro as much as possible, but be prepared to do a lot of walking...especially with the cherry blossom crowds in town.

 Our trip will have a somewhat flexible itinerary.
 Washington D.C. is such a wonderful place to just walk around and explore.
-All of the Smithsonian Museums are free (although expect long lines to get in.)
 I have outlined a possible itinerary below, but this can be easily changed based on the groups preferences, including the possibility of splitting up to attend whatever you want to see.

-Like most of our trips, we will be renting a beautiful home for our visit to the DC area.
+Like most of our trips, we will be renting a house for our visit to the DC area.
 This gives us a chance to relax and get to know each other.
-To get more for our money, we will be staying outside of the city and using DC's fabulous Metro system.
-Travelers are responsible for their own transportation to and from the DC/Maryland area.
+We will be using DC's fabulous Metro/Bus system to get around.
 We can get into our home at 3:00, so plan your arrival accordingly.
-After everyone has arrived and settled in, we will go out for our Welcome Dinner.
+After everyone has arrived and settled in, we will go out for an early Welcome Dinner, followed by a moonlight tour of the National Mall.
 (Meals included: D)

-Our trip ends after breakfast.
+Our trip comes to an end after breakfast.
 Check out time is 11am.
 Transportation is provided to the airport or train station.
 Safe travels home.
+(Meals included: B)